December 2009 -

 Madrid was raining lightly.
-A GCT rep picked us up with a van and drove to our downtown hotel, a gleaming four star modern hotel on Atocha street, not far from the Atocha RENFE train station.
+A GCT rep picked us up in a van and drove to our downtown hotel, a gleaming four-star modern hotel on Atocha Street, not far from the Atocha RENFE train station.
 Our GCT tour director, Eduardo, was waiting for us.
-He gave us a package of info, suggested us to visit the Reina Sofia museum because it was open (while Prado was closed on Mondays) and is just across the street from our hotel.
-Then off we go, we were on our own until the welcome cocktail at 7 pm.
+He gave us a package of info, suggested we to visit the Reina Sofia museum because it was open (while Prado was closed on Mondays) and is just across the street from our hotel.
+Then off we went, we were on our own until the welcome cocktail at 7 pm.
 (The welcome lunch was scheduled on the following day.)We walked about 20 minutes to Plaza Mayor (Mayor= major), a historical cobbled square built in 1619, to see the Christmas market.
 Today was the 4th day of a 5-day National holiday, so there were big crowds everywhere in Madrid, in restaurants, shops, and top sights.
-Some of our tour members went to tour Royal Palace and had to wait in line for more than 3 hours.
-While in Plaza Mayor we sought out the Casa Rua on the northwest corner of Plaza Mayor to try their "Bocadillo de calamares" (fried squid in a bun).
+Some of our tour members went to tour the Royal Palace and had to wait in line for more than 3 hours.
+While in the Plaza Mayor we sought out the Casa Rua on the northwest corner of Plaza Mayor to try their "Bocadillo de calamares" (fried squid in a bun).
 No sauce of any kind available, it was too dry to taste good.
 We looked at other customers around us, all were seemingly enjoying the same fried squid sandwich without sauce.
-May be our taste buds are not accustomed to sandwiches like this?
+Maybe our taste buds are not accustomed to sandwiches like this?

-Next we walked to San Miguel Market which was a delight in sight - bright, airy, clean, and bustling.
-From a fruit vendor we bought clementines, very juicy and tasty.
-Many bars in this markets were doing a brisk business but there were also throngs of people jostling to buy food or find seat/table.
-Eventually we were able to buy some tapas by pointing to what others before us were buying.In the evening the four of us went to Restaurant Botin for their roast suckling pig, recommended by our son Austin and daughter-in-law Elena.
+Next, we walked to San Miguel Market, which was a delight in sight - bright, airy, clean, and bustling.
+From a fruit vendor we bought clementines.
+They were very juicy and tasty.
+Many bars in this market were doing a brisk business but there were also throngs of people jostling to buy food or find seat/table.
+Eventually, we were able to buy some tapas by pointing to what others before us were buying.In the evening, the four of us went to Restaurant Botin for their roast suckling pig, recommended by our son Austin and daughter-in-law Elena.
 (Botin claims to be the oldest restaurant in the world, dating back to 1725.)
 Botin was made famous by Ernest Hemingway, who wrote Botin's roast suckling pig into his novel "The Sun Also Rises".
 We had read online reviews that said Botin is pricey and touristy, but also worthy of a visit for its excellent food, so we decided to give it a try, and also to celebrate sister Susan's birthday one day ahead.
-We made online reservation at Botin's website before leaving Boston.
+We made reservation on Botin's website before leaving Boston.
 The verdict?
-The roast suckling pig was good, the skin were very thin, like roast chicken's skin, with very little fat.
+The roast suckling pig was good, the skin was very thin, like roast chicken's skin, with very little fat.
 Vincent thought Botin's garlic soup really stood out, very tasty and not garlicky at all.

 Day 3 - Madrid photo (12/8/2009, Tuesday):

 We had our first taste of churros during breakfast.
 We loved it.
-We could just eat churros for the whole meal, but since there were so many eye-catching food to choose from, we needed to save room for vegetable, fruits, pastry, meat, juice and coffee.
+We could just eat churros for the whole meal, but since there were so many eye-catching food to choose from, we needed to save room for vegetables, fruit, pastry, meat, juice and coffee.

 Madrid became Spain's capital in 1561 when Philip II moved his court from Toledo to Madrid.
-Yesterday while driving from airport to our hotel we saw Madrid looked a lot like Taipei.
-But today after driving to the new part of the city along the Castellana Avenue, we saw that Madrid is much grander, with many impressive buildings, squares, fountains and parks.
+Yesterday, while driving from the airport to our hotel, we saw Madrid looked a lot like Taipei.
+But today, after driving to the new part of the city along the Castellana Avenue, we saw that Madrid is much grander, with many impressive buildings, squares, fountains and parks.

 Our welcome dinner was moved to a welcome lunch in a local restaurant.
 The food was good, plenty of RIOJA (pronounced as [RIO-ha], the name of a region where the grapes for the red wine were from) for those who like reds.

 We were free for the afternoon and evening.
 There were many sights to see but we only had time for one major attraction.
-The four of us chose to go to Prado Museum instead of the Royal Palace.
+The four of us chose to go to the Prado Museum instead of the Royal Palace.
 (By the way, Madrid's Royal Palace was commissioned by King Philip V. He was a grandson of Louis XIV of France and preferred speaking French in his court.
-Today's Spanish King Juan Carlos I is a descendent of this French Bourbon dynasty.)
+Today's Spanish King, Juan Carlos I, is a descendent of this French Bourbon dynasty.)

-So far we had walked by several "Museum of Ham" stores which is a franchise selling all kinds of ham as well as quick eats.
-But we did not know the differences from one kind of ham to the other until Day 9 in Ronda when Eduardo told us about the best kind of ham.
+So far, we have walked by several "Museum of Ham" stores, which is a franchise selling all kinds of ham as well as quick eats.
+But we did not know the differences from one kind of ham to the other until Day 9 in Ronda, when Eduardo told us about the best kind of ham.
 (Read Day 9 Ronda for details.)

-[Footnote: In the evening the four of us went to Plaza Santa Ana area for tapas.
-On the way back to hotel a young man in his 20's (he was with two friends of similar age) called to Vincent's attention to tell him that he had dropped a gadget bag on the ground.
+[Footnote: In the evening, the four of us went to Plaza Santa Ana area for tapas.
+On the way back to the hotel, a young man in his 20's (he was with two friends of similar age) called to Vincent's attention to tell him that he had dropped a gadget bag on the ground.
 (The Logitech gadget bag was in Vincent's coat pocket the last time he knew it.)
 After Vincent retrieved the gadget bag we continued walking, but the young man kept steps with us and hovered around Vincent.
 The young man first pulled out a cigarette and asked Vincent for a lighter.
-Vincent shook head, no lighter.
-While we continued walking, the young man extended a hand wanting to shake hands with Vincent.
+Vincent shook his head, no lighter.
+While we continued walking, the young man extended a hand, wanting to shake hands with Vincent.
 Vincent tried to avoid it, but the young man was persistent and displayed a broad smile, so Vincent extended his hand.
 As they shook hands, the young man playfully made a gesture as if he could wrestle Vincent to the ground.
-Mei-Ching yelled loudly to draw attention, the young man quickly pulled away, also stopped following us.
-Afterwards, Vincent thought the young man must have pick pocked the gadget bag from his coat pocket first, then after discovering that the bag had nothing in it, he threw it on the ground, called to Vincent's attention, and then tried to get close to him to get something else.
+Mei-Ching yelled loudly to draw attention.
+The young man quickly pulled away, and also stopped following us.
+Afterwards, Vincent thought the young man must have picked the gadget bag from his coat pocket first, then after discovering that the bag had nothing in it, he threw it on the ground, called to Vincent's attention, and then tried to get close to him to get something else.
 Nothing was lost.
 This incident took place around 9:30pm, at the north-west corner of Plaza Santa Ana.
-We did not encounter any attempt like this the remainder of the trip, and none of our tour members fell victim to pick pocketing the whole trip.]
+We did not encounter any attempt like this for the remainder of the trip, and none of our tour members fell victim to pick pocketing the whole trip.]